 “Finally, one of the biggest challenges for commercial roofs is the deterioration of the caulking.
 When this happens, the roof membrane can also be damaged.
 Caulking is relatively inexpensive to replace, whereas a new membrane is not.”

 How Often Should a Commercial Roof Be Inspected?

-The age of the building helps roofing professionals such as DK Haney Roofing to determine the frequency of inspections in a proactive maintenance program.
+According to Riley, the age of the building helps determine the frequency of inspections in a proactive maintenance program.

-“We have formulated our charges for inspection to encourage building managers to take the proactive approach to roof maintenance.
-There is no charge for the first inspection.
-This is our way to showing our commitment to the preservation of the roof and allows us an opportunity to level-set on its conditions.
+“Some roofing companies such as ours, formulate charges for inspection to encourage property managers to take the proactive approach to roof maintenance.
+For example, we don’t charge for the first inspection as a way to show our commitment to the preservation of the roof and it allows us an opportunity to level-set on its condition.
 For subsequent inspections, we tailor a ‘not to exceed’ pricing structure, which meets the objectives of the building owners.”

 What This Means for Multiple Property Owners

-“Using a proactive maintenance over as few as three buildings can result in enough cost-savings to pay for an entirely new roof,” said Riley.
-“We save our customers a great deal of money by aggregating the costs for materials and labor in one visit, rather than several.
-Our crew fixes the problem that needs immediate repair, makes a thorough inspection of the roof and fixes any unforeseen issues, while they are there.”
+“Using a proactive maintenance strategy over as few as three buildings can result in enough cost-savings to pay for an entirely new roof,” said Riley.
+“Customers can save a great deal of money by aggregating the costs for materials and labor in one visit, rather than several.
+When a crew member fixes the problem that needs immediate repair, they can make a thorough inspection of the roof and fix any issues, while they are there.”

 Proactive roofing maintenance helps a property manager discover and correct small issues BEFORE they become large and expensive.
 For more information on a no-obligation consultation, click here.